knwankpa/user-access-audit-dashboard/mini_project_plan.md

    ORDER BY high_role_count DESC;
    ```

-4. **Implement Row‑Level Security (optional).**  To restrict what each auditor sees, join the `Users` table with `SecurityMapping` and filter on matching regions using dynamic functions (Tableau’s `USERNAME()` function can retrieve the logged‑in user)【533720745108507†L34-L63】.
+4. **Implement Row‑Level Security (optional).**  To restrict what each auditor sees, join the `Users` table with `SecurityMapping` and filter on matching regions using dynamic functions (Tableau’s `USERNAME()` function can retrieve the logged‑in user).

-These queries demonstrate ability to join multiple tables, filter and aggregate data – core SQL skills emphasised in many portfolio guides【364304039507579†L56-L74】.

 ## 4. Build a Tableau dashboard

-Use the SQL results as your data source in Tableau (e.g., by connecting Tableau directly to the database or by exporting results to a CSV).
+Use the SQL results as your data source in Tableau (by connecting Tableau directly to the database or by exporting results to a CSV).
 Create a dashboard with the following components:

 * **Summary bar chart** – Show the number of high‑level users per system.
 This lets auditors quickly spot which system has the most privileged users.
 * **Departmental distribution** – Use a pie chart or stacked bar to visualise how high‑level privileges are spread across departments.
 * **Detailed table** – List individual users with high‑level roles, with filters for system, department and access level.
-* **Row‑Level Security filter (optional)** – Implement RLS so that when a user logs into Tableau Server/Cloud, they only see data for their region or department【533720745108507†L34-L63】.
-This can be done using a dynamic calculated field referencing `USERNAME()` and the `SecurityMapping` table【533720745108507†L69-L99】.
+* **Row‑Level Security filter (optional)** – Implement RLS so that when a user logs into Tableau Server/Cloud, they only see data for their region or department.
+This can be done using a dynamic calculated field referencing `USERNAME()` and the `SecurityMapping` table】.

-Design your dashboard with interactivity (filters and highlights) so that security and audit teams can drill down to specific systems or departments quickly.
-Document your design decisions and explain how the dashboard improves the review process.

-## 5. Document and share the project
+## 5. Document Project

 1. **Repository setup.**  Create a public repository (e.g., on GitHub) containing:
    - The SQL script to create and populate the database.